What is the sophomore slump?

 - What am I doing here at Texas Tech University?

-- Why do I have more questions now than when I was a freshman?
+- Why do I have more questions now than during my first year?

 - Are the people I hang around with really my friends?